Class G – chimneys and flues etc. on a house

-All these permissions are contained within Part 1 of the GPDO and apply only to C3 houses.
+All these permissions are contained within Part 1 of the GPDO and apply only to dwelling houses and not flats.
 Before starting work check to see if there any conditions that have been placed on your property.
 These are quite common on new build properties or maybe as a result of a previous planning approval.
 In those cases full planning permission might be required relevant to that condition or restriction.

 Where else can’t we benefit?